-“Open presence meditation” is the only path of non-doing.
+“Open awareness meditation” is the only path of non-doing.
 All other practices of self-inquiry either involve some kind of doing or receiving from another.
-The practice of meditation and the outcome of meditation are: learning to just be.
+The practice of meditation and the outcome of meditation is learning to just be.

 (While I have practiced a variety of active meditations as well, I am not describing them here.)
-This web site describes a variety of approaches: Liveanddare
+This website describes a variety of approaches: Liveanddare